malrase/malrase.github.io/source/_posts/2014-09-23-airbnb-powers-out.markdown

   <div class="alt">Better things = wine</div>
 </div>

 The next morning we headed back to the apartment and the power was still off – however the host had arranged for the electricity company and the super to come and get it all sorted out.

-She also said she'd give us the previous night free, for all the hassle.
+Although it was a bit of a nightmare, this is the first bad experience with AirBnB we've had in the five months we've been travelling.
+The AirBnB customer support was great, and the host also said she'd give us the previous night free.
+Still, it was a pretty stressful adventure.